bannev1/LionelLogin/README.md

 ## Browser Information

-Currently only two browsers have been tested and work with LionelLogin, Chrome *(best support)* and Firefox.
+Currently only three browsers have been tested and work with LionelLogin, Chrome *(best support)*, Firefox and Opera.